Floss has now found a great new home with her sister Flo

-Archie is neutered, micro chipped, up to date with all flea treatment and wormer and comes with 5 weeks free insurance (for any other condition and accidents).
-If you feel you could offer the gorgeous Archie a home, either call 02380 893188 or e-mail [email protected]
+Kiki is fully vaccinated, micro chipped, neutered, up to date with all flea treatment and wormer and comes with 5 weeks free insurance.
+If you feel you could offer Kiki a home, either call 02380 893188 or e-mail [email protected]

 Sadly this weekend we have lost our oldest resident Guinea pig.